Tony2450/wordle2-MERN/README.md

 By far the largest function is the onEnter function, which checks the word that the user submits for its correctness.
 This function could have likely been split up into smaller functions, but I have decided to keep it as is for now.

+It functions by first checking if a 5-letter word was submitted.
+Otherwise, it prompts the user to input a 5 letter word.
+It then checks if the word is real.
+This is done via an API call to a word API using RapidAPI.
+If the word is real, it then checks each letter for its correctness.
+If the letter is not in the wordle, it labels it a wrong guess in state.
+Otherwise, if the word is elsewhere or correct, it labels it as such in state.
+The game state is then updated to reflect the current attempt number and a Game Over check is made (the app checks if you correctly guessed the wordle or if you are out of attempts).

 It uses the custom hook useStats that is in the hooks folder to communicate with the MongoDb database and update user data when the user wins or loses.

 ### useStats, useStats_mql.jsx, useCollection